-- Prepare the brownie mix according to the 2 egg direction on the back of the box.
-Spoon 1 teaspoon into greased mini muffin tins.(I like to use Baker's Joy to grease the pan.)
-Bake for 12 minutes at 350*.
-Let the brownies cool in the pan for 2 minutes, then use a wooden tart shaper or spoon to push the centers in.
+- Let the brownies cool in the pan for 2 minutes, then use a wooden tart shaper or spoon to push the centers in.
 Let cool 2 more minutes in the pan, then remove to wire rack and cool completely.

-- In a microwave safe bowl, heat the chocolate chips and 1/2 tsp. shortening for 20 seconds.
+- In a microwave safe bowl, heat the chocolate chips and ½ teaspoon shortening for 20 seconds.
 Stir and repeat until melted and smooth.
-Place in a plastic bag and cut the tip off.
-Drizzle over brownie cups and top with a mini Reese's pieces.
-Keep refrigerated.
-Makes 48 mini brownies.

 I use a butter knife to go around the outside of the brownie cup, making it easier to remove from the pan.

 Nutrition Information:Yield: 48 Serving Size: 1

 Amount Per Serving: Calories: 93Total Fat: 7gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 8mgSodium: 23mgCarbohydrates: 6gFiber: 0gSugar: 5gProtein: 2g